 Figure 3.
-Isothermal amplification of plasmid DNA by RPA measured with the NR sensor. (a) Single-ended measurement of normalized current (IDS-Io/gm in mV) for 9,000 initial DNA copies of NCTC13441 E.Coli DNA containing blaCTX-M-15 gene in the detection chamber (black line); NTC (+primers) in the reference chamber (red line); (b) Differential amplification data (black curve minus red curve in (a)) for 5 different initial DNA copy numbers of CTXM-15.
+Isothermal (RPA ) amplification curves of genomic DNA as measured with the NR sensor. (a) Single-ended measurement of normalized current (IDS-Io/gm in mV) for 9,000 initial DNA copies of NCTC13441 E.Coli containing blaCTX-M-15 gene in the detection chamber (black line); NTC (+primers) in the reference chamber (red line); (b) Differential amplification data (black curve minus red curve in (a)) for 5 different initial DNA copy numbers containing blaCTX-M-15.
 The threshold line is drawn as 3 X S.D.
-NTC. (c) Similar titration data NCTC13443 K. Pneumoniae DNA containing blaNDM-1 gene.
+NTC. (c) Similar titration data for genomic DNA extracted from NCTC13443 K. Pneumoniae containing blaNDM-1 gene.

 Figure 4.
 Electronic measurement of DNA amplification without primers in the reference chamber. (a) Measurement with RPA enzymes, primers and 9,000 initial DNA copies (black line).
 The NTC(-primer) data (red line) is from the reference chamber that has no DNA (NTC) and no primers (only RPA enzymes).
 In addition, two further data sets (blue and pink) for a well containing only PBS are shown demonstrating that the change in signal observed from the NTC (no sample DNA) is due to electrical drift in the system.